-MD/MPH - available in all 5 concentrations Peace Corps Master's International Program/MPH - available in 3 concentrations Advanced Certificate in Public Health - MPH core courses
+MD/MPH - available in all 5 concentrations Advanced Certificate in Public Health - MPH core courses

 Located in the heart of Brooklyn, SUNY Downstate Medical Center has a rich legacy of excellence in education, research, and community service.
 Downstate's School of Public Health, with roots beginning in 2001, now stands at the forefront of public health education for urban and immigrant populations.
 Our exciting vision is one full of hope, possibility, challenges, and eventually, greater health equity for all.